What used cars tell us about the risk of too much inflation hitting the economy

 Lawmakers, too, have warned against so much fiscal spending while parts of the economic recovery have picked up faster than expected and vaccines become more widespread.

-“Our economy is growing very powerfully,” Sen. Patrick J. Toomey (R-Pa.) told Powell in a Congressional hearing last month.
+“Our economy is growing very powerfully,” Sen. Patrick J. Toomey (R-Pa.) told Powell in a congressional hearing last month.
 “There’s also a real danger that we have overheating in places that lead to unwanted inflation, and I think the data is increasingly pointing in that direction.”

-Meanwhile, Wall Street is betting on a rapidly-improving economy.
+Meanwhile, Wall Street is betting on a rapidly improving economy.
 Bond yields have risen sharply over the last month, with the 10-year Treasury yield jumping to its highest level in more than a year on Friday.
 Some investors see that as evidence that inflation is likely to materialize.

 Powell, for his part, continues to assure investors that the Fed won’t raise rates until there’s substantial progress in the labor market and inflation is on track to meet and exceed the Fed’s 2 percent target.
 As for the bond market, Powell told the Wall Street Journal this month that he’d be concerned by “disorderly conditions in markets or by a persistent tightening in financial conditions broadly.”

-Powell and other economists also say it’s not useful to compare inflation dynamics of the past to today.
+Powell and other economists also say it’s not useful to compare inflation dynamics of the past with today’s.
 The economy has changed so much since the 1970s and 1980s, they say, with globalization, technology and other forces combining to slow price growth.

 A more globalized economy made it harder for businesses to raise wages or prices, since competitors and consumers could easily find a cheaper place to make a good or deliver a service.
 More advanced technology only quickened that shift.